hossamkhalil01/CarND-P2-AdvancedLaneLinesDetection/README.md

 ---

 ## Limitations

-As it performs quite well in normal conditions, but the detection can fail to track two cases :
+As it performs quite well in normal conditions, but the detection can fail to track in several cases:

-* Extreme Curvature.
+* A potential shortcoming could be reveled in the case of extreme curvatures.

-* Extreme lighting conditions and variations
+* Another would be in extreme lighting conditions and variations.

 That can be noticed if you tried to process [harder_challenge_video](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/blob/master/test_vids/harder_challenge_video.mp4) or [challenge_video](https://github.com/HossamKhalil-hub01/CarND-P2--AdvancedLaneLinesDetection/blob/master/test_vids/challenge_video.mp4).
+Also the computations  consider that the camera is centered relative to the scene.

-### Ideas:
+## Possible Improvements

-* To enhance the thresholding technique to be more robust
+- To enhance the thresholding technique to be more robust

-* Modify the lines detection techinque to handel extreme curvatures
+- Modify the lines detection technique to handle extreme curvatures